 Applied and Technical Studiesufv.ca/trades

-The program is designed to prepare people with no electronics background for a range of entry-level technical service positions.
+The Electronics Technician certificate program is designed to prepare people with no electronics background for a range of entry-level technical service positions.

-The Electronics Technician program is the common core prerequisite for advanced electronic technician specialty programs at post-secondary institutions throughout British Columbia and around the world.
-This includes UFV's Automation and Robotics Technician diploma program.
+The program provides the prerequisite knowledge for advanced electronic technician specialty programs at post-secondary institutions throughout British Columbia and around the world.
+This includes UFV's Automation and Robotics Technician and Digital Manufacturing diploma programs.

 UFV allows secondary school students to complete this program through a concurrent studies model during their Grade 12 year.
 For more information, students should contact their district/school career counsellor.
 Students may also contact the UFV Trades & Technology Centre at 604-847-5448 or email firstname.lastname@example.org.